joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 Untyped exceptions suck when you're trying to build a reliable system.
 Operating systems need to be reliable.
 Not knowing that there's a hidden control flow path when you're calling a function is, quite simply, unacceptable.
 They also require heavier weight runtime support to unwind stacks, search for handlers, and so on.
-It's also a bitch to model exceptional control flow in the compiler.
-(If you don't believe me, just read through [this mail exchange]( http://lists.llvm.org/pipermail/llvm-dev/2015-May/085843.html).
+It's also a real pain in the arse to model exceptional control flow in the compiler.
+(If you don't believe me, just read through [this mail exchange](http://lists.llvm.org/pipermail/llvm-dev/2015-May/085843.html)).
 So, lots to hate here.

 Typed exceptions -- I got used to not saying checked exceptions for fear of hitting Java nerves -- address some of these shortcomings, but come with their own challenges.
 Again, I'll save detailed analysis for my future post.